Beyond the Mood Swings

 Abstract

-Research on how hormonal changes across the menstrual cycle influence anxiety and social cognition remains limited.
+Research on how ovarian hormonal changes across the menstrual cycle influence anxiety and social cognition remains limited.
 This study examined whether naturally cycling individuals experience varying levels of state anxiety and affective Theory of Mind (ToM) performance across menstrual phases.
 For two full menstrual cycles, participants completed daily surveys measuring state anxiety using the State-Trait Anxiety Inventory.
-They also completed a total of four affective ToM tests based on the Adult Faux Pas Recognition Test, conducted during the mid-follicular and mid-to-late luteal phases.
-A repeated measures ANOVA showed a significant difference in anxiety between menstrual phases.
+They also completed a total of four affective ToM tests based on the Adult Faux Pas Recognition Test.
+State anxiety was assessed daily across three phases (menstrual, follicular, luteal), and affective ToM performance was assessed during two phases (mid-follicular and mid-to-late luteal).
+A repeated measures ANOVA showed a significant difference in anxiety between menstrual cycle phases.
 The mean anxiety score was highest during menstruation and significantly greater than during the follicular phase.
 The lowest anxiety was found in the follicular phase excluding menstruation.
 No significant difference was observed between the luteal phase and the other phases.
-The paired samples t-test showed no significant difference in affective ToM performance between the mid-follicular and mid-to-late luteal phases.
-This suggests that the menstrual cycle does not influence affective ToM performance.
-In conclusion, the findings indicate that the menstrual cycle affects anxiety levels but not affective ToM.
+Paired samples t-tests showed no significant difference in affective ToM performance between the mid-follicular and mid-to-late luteal phases.
+In conclusion, the findings indicate that the menstrual cycle influences anxiety levels but not affective ToM performance.
 However, the small sample sizes (n = 20 for anxiety, n = 17 for ToM) and phase predictions based on self-reported cycle data limit the generalizability of these results.
-The findings contribute to closing the data gap on how the menstrual cycle affects everyday anxiety fluctuations and take a step toward exploring potential phase effects on social cognition.
+The findings contribute to closing the data gap on how the menstrual cycle affects everyday fluctuations in anxiety and take a step toward exploring potential phase effects on social cognition.

 References